kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 >
 > To the enforcers of the Seven Planet Authority:
 >
-> Your stations are silent.
-> Your fleets are grounded.
+> Your currency is worthless.
-> Your codes are broken.
+> Your codes of conduct are broken.
 > Your camps are liberated.
 >
 > This is not a negotiation.